MIR-UTLN-UJI/data-driven/README.md

 rm ShopFacade_depth.zip
 ```
-or perhaps put them in a bash script and then put ```bash #!/bin/bash ``` in the first line so that you can run it in more automatic way.
+or perhaps put them in a bash script and then put ``` #!/bin/bash ``` in the first line so that you can run it in more automatic way.

 ## Modified models to take RGB-D input instead of RGB only